Flexberry/flexberry.github.io/pages/guides/practical-guides/flexberry-desinger/gpg_formulation-problem.en.md

 The designed system must produce accounting and control the movement of products in the warehouse.
 To automate the process of invoicing, accounts and other documents.

-## Description of the business process `Реализация products from склада`
+## Description of the business process «sales of products from the warehouse»

 A client who decides to place an order for the supply of products, appeals to the office of the company.
 Manager coordinates with the customer all the conditions for ordering.
 The Manager is obliged to check the stock of each of the stated products.
 If all the customer's requested product items are in stock or client accepted alternatives, the order is passed to accounting, and the customer has to pay for it.